 driver.get("YOUR_LINK_HERE")

-You have to search for the anchor tag with id = “video-title.”
+You must search for the anchor tag with id = “video-title.”
 Right-click on it -> Copy -> XPath.
 The XPath will look something like this:

 //*[@id=”video-title”]